audunhalland/audunhalland.github.io/content/blog/testability-reimagining-oop-design-patterns-in-rust.md

 }
 ```

-But Instead I really want to break this apart and try to lose all these "wannabe-class" things.
+But Instead I really want to break this properly apart and try to lose all these "wannabe-class" things.

 #### Modules

-In Java, a code module/file always equals a class.
+In Java, a code module/file always equals a `class` which somehow needs to be instantiated.
 Rust just
 has normal code modules, and you usually group together related types, impls, traits and functions
 and put them in the same module.
+You don't instantiate a Rust module.

 #### Functions or methods?
 In Rust, it is not always clear whether you should make some computation a _function_ or a _method_.